Israeli strikes kill 21 in Lebanon, including in a town with a dark history of civilian deaths

 “Qana always gets its share,” Mayor Mohammed Krasht told the AP, referring to the town’s grim history.

-Lebanon’s caretaker prime minister, Najib Mikati, meanwhile accused Israel of “intentionally targeting” a municipal council meeting in Nabatiyeh to discuss relief efforts, and said the international community has been “deliberately silent” about Israeli strikes that have killed civilians.
+Lebanon’s caretaker prime minister, Najib Mikati, meanwhile accused Israel of “intentionally targeting” a municipal council meeting to discuss relief efforts in Nabatiyeh, where six people were killed.

 “What solution can be hoped for in light of this reality?” he asked in a statement.